What is a Contract Offer: Everything You Need to Know

 The "meeting of the minds" described above sometimes happens without words.
 Unlike "express contracts" (where parties express the specific terms of the contract), parties can create contracts by conduct alone.
 These contracts are known as "implied contracts" or "quasi-contracts.
 Here, a court could assume the existence of a contract because it would be unfair to one party not to.
 Perhaps your neighbor comes over to clean your gutters, and you thank him by giving him $50.
 This happens again next month.
 By the third month, you may have created a contract even though that was not your original intention.

 If you need help making a contract offer or preparing a contract, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.